 The first thing is to know your enemy.
 Actually, there are two: 1) bacteria and 2) drought.
 Defeat both and your flowers will last and last.
 You will be amazed!

-Scrub it with soap and hot water, rinse well.
+Scrub it with soap and hot water, and rinse well.
 This will guarantee a clean, bacteria-free vessel and give those beautiful flowers the best environment possible in which to extend their life.

-Change the water frequently
+Change the Water Frequently

 The moment the vase water turns cloudy you know bacteria is present.
 Cloudy water is proof positive that bacteria are having a field day in that vase.
-Change it every day or as needed with the same formula of 1/4 teaspoon bleach (or hydrogen peroxide) per quart of water or a new batch of homemade flower food (above) and quickly snip a bit from the end of each stem before plunging them back into the water.
+Change it every day or as needed with the same formula of 1/4 teaspoon bleach (or hydrogen peroxide) per quart of water or a new batch of homemade flower food (in a bit) and quickly snip a bit from the end of each stem before plunging them back into the water.

 Remove leaves below the waterline